 The wish list service of the Specialised Information Service for Russian, East and Southeast European Studies is aimed at libraries as well as researchers.
-We are happy to support librarians in their work by acquiring hard-to-find literature and e-media and by making them available via interlibrary loan.
+We are happy to support librarians in their work by acquiring hard-to-find literature and e-media and making them available via interlibrary loan.
 You may forward your requests via the wish list service.

 The following options are available: